Complexity Lab (2015-2016)

 - advanced Kyma programming by Cristian Vogel & Gustav Scholda

 Photograph of ‘Pendulum’ installation by William Forsythe, Copenhagen 2015.

-In the Complexity Lab, we developed Kyma Sounds which demonstrated the parameterisation and mapping of algorithmically constructed signal flows, showing how this approach can generate new and exciting sound design techniques.
-The main design patterns we used in the development of all the sound generating algorithms were:
+In the Complexity Lab, we developed Kyma Sounds which demonstrated the parameterisation and mapping of algorithmically constructed signal flows, showing how this approach can generate new and exciting sound design techniques culminating in an advanced artificial life sonification system – the Spectral Swarm Synthesis suite.

 Constructor Scripts and parameterised replications show the power of the ?VoiceNumber variable.